ErikvdVen/php-mvc-boilerplate/README.md

 First create a database and update the database credentials in `app/service.php`

 ## Create Schema
-Execute below command inside the `dev-test` folder
+Execute below command inside the `php-mvc-boilerplate` folder

 ```
 php vendor/bin/doctrine orm:schema-tool:create
 ```

 ###That's all folks
-Important: Make sure the Document Root is set to the `public` folder before you navigate to your Mamp/Wamp server, e.g. `http://dev-test:8888`
+Important: Make sure the Document Root is set to the `public` folder before you navigate to your Mamp/Wamp server, e.g. `http://php-mvc.local:8888`